Operating Revenue Definition

 - Operating Revenues are the regular income for any business, whereas Non-Operating Revenue is not a regular income.

-- It is earned from the Core Activities of the business, whereas the Non-Operating Revenue is earned from the Non-Operating activities of the business.
+- It is earned from the Core Activities of the business.
+In contrast, the Non-Operating Revenue is earned from the Non-Operating activities of the business.

 - It helps in forming important Business decisions while Non-operating revenue helps in investing decisions.